elenuskiya/TFM/README.md

 - Analysis and characterization of South African surface waters.
 - Prediction of water quality (Water Quality Index, Inorganic Chemistry Index and Sodium Adsorption Ratio) using Supervised Learning Regression Algorithms.

+## **Prerequisites**

+-To run the Jupyter notebook, Python is a requirement (Python 3.3 or greater, or Python 2.7).
+-To open the Tableau visualizations, please download [Tableau] (https://www.tableau.com/).